KekmaTime/trimora/README.md

 - ⚡ **Fast Processing**: Uses FFmpeg's stream copy for quick, lossless trimming
 - 🎯 **User-Friendly GUI**: Clean interface built with Dear ImGui
 - 📊 **Real-time Progress**: Live progress bar with percentage, time, and speed metrics
+- 📦 **Batch Mode**: Trim multiple videos with the same time range in one go
 - ✅ **Input Validation**: Comprehensive validation of timestamps and file paths
 - 📝 **Smart Logging**: See FFmpeg output and progress updates in real-time
 - 🛑 **Cancellation Support**: Stop operations at any time